AlizadeAlireza/mySQL_education/README.md

 for the datetime we can use the NOW() function.

 we can use the - and + for time to pass it or back in the time.

+# UNIQUE

+we can select a column and declare unique after type declaration to put limit on it.